Corporate Governance Guidelines

 The Governance and Nominating Committee is responsible for reviewing with the entire Board from time to time the appropriate skills and characteristics required of directors in the context of the current make-up of the Board.
 It is the policy of the Board that directors should possess strong personal and professional ethics, integrity and values; be business savvy and genuinely interested in the Company; and be committed to representing the long-term interests of the stockholders.
 The Company's Board is also intended to encompass a range of talents, ages, skills, diversity, and expertise sufficient to provide sound and prudent oversight with respect to the operations and interests of the business.

-The Board believes that as a matter of policy a majorityof the members of the Board should be independent as defined by The NASDAQ Stock Market.
-In addition, the members of the Audit Committee and the Compensation and HR Committee may not receive, directly or indirectly, any fees from the Companyor any Company subsidiary other than those described below under "Board Compensation Policyand Stock Ownership" and may not be affiliated persons (as defined in Rule 10A-3 under the Securities Exchange Act of 1934) of the Company, and members of the Compensation and HR Committee must also comply with the independence requirements of The NASDAQ Global Select Market and otherwise be a "non-employee director" within the meaning of Rule 16b-3 under the Securities Exchange Act of 1934.
+The Board believes that as a matter of policy a majority of the members of the Board should be independent as defined by The NASDAQ Stock Market.
+In addition, the members of the Audit Committee and the Compensation and HR Committee may not receive, directly or indirectly, any fees from the Company or any Company subsidiary other than those described below under "Board Compensation Policy".
+Members of the Audit Committee may not be affiliated persons (as defined in Rule 10A-3 under the Securities Exchange Act of 1934) of the Company, and members of the Compensation and HR Committee must also comply with the independence requirements of The NASDAQ Global Select Market and otherwise be a "non-employee director" within the meaning of Rule 16b-3 under the Securities Exchange Act of 1934.